ingelstrade/SLM_phase_control/README.md

 ### Updates

-This project is currently being updated to work with the Santec SLM-300.
+Script has been updated to include new functionality for the Santec SLM-300.
+To access it, change SANTEC_SLM to True in the file "settings.py"